statamic/v2-docs/content/pages/3.guides/1.getting-started/index.md

 - [Updating](#updating)
 - [Folder Tour](#folder-tour)

+# The Screencast Version {#screencast}

+<iframe src="https://player.vimeo.com/video/165632057?title=0&byline=0&portrait=0" width="800" height="450" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 # Licensing {#licensing}

 Statamic is commercial software, so you'll need to a good human being and abide by the license agreement.

 In a nutshell, you can use Statamic _locally_ without a license key, but as soon as you are using it on a _public_ domain, you'll need a key.

 [Find out more about how the licensing works in a technical sense](/reference/recipes/licensing)